dansimone/k8s-elasticsearch-examples/spread-nodes-across-failure-domains/README.md

-# Spreading Node Across Failure-Domains
+# Spreading Nodes Across Failure-Domains

 This example of an Elasticsearch cluster using [ECK](https://github.com/elastic/cloud-on-k8s) that spreads Elasticsearch nodes of the various types across Kubernetes failure-domains.